andrew-canaday/libyimmo/doc/core/index.rst

             protocol parses raw data into protocol-level entities, handling things like framing, encoding, etc, and passes those to the application.
-            Messages originating at the application go through the reverse flow: the app sends a message object, the protocol frames and encodes it into a wire-level protocol and provides the server with a strea of raw bytes to send back to the client.
       :target: ../_images/yimmo-high-level.svg